thomassibin94/airoldi.github.io/README.md

 `css` and `_sass` directories also functional, if a bit cluttered.
 Do observe new colors I created for `$clemson-orange` and `$clemson-purple` in `css/main.scss`.

-Feel free to contact me at airoldi@temple.edu.
+Contact me at airoldi@temple.edu.
 Better yet, contact Steven at svmille@clemson.edu, and thank him for the useful code he released.